opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/openagenda.rst

    This connector is not available by default.
 Please contact Opendatasoft for the activation of this connector on a given Opendatasoft domain.

 The OpenAgenda connector extracts events from an agenda, using the OpenAgenda REST API.
-For more information, see refer to the `OpenAgenda documentation <https://openagenda.zendesk.com/hc/fr/categories/115000324454-API>`_.
+For more information, refer to the `OpenAgenda documentation <https://openagenda.zendesk.com/hc/fr/categories/115000324454-API>`_.

 Creation